PremKumarAK47/CoreJava/README.md

 Lambda expressions are a feature introduced in Java 8 that allow you to write more concise and expressive code.
 A lambda expression is a small piece of code that can be treated as a function and passed around as an argument to other methods.

 Lambda expressions are typically used with functional interfaces, which are interfaces that have exactly one abstract method.
 The syntax for a lambda expression is:

+(parameter list) -> expression

+For example, here's a lambda expression that takes two integers and returns their sum: